Just5KY/homey/README.md

     docker-compose up

-**NOTE: This is a work in progress.
-Editing configuration from the frontend inside Docker is not yet supported.**
+### Local Docker API

+To find the appropriate config values for `.env`:
+- User ID: `id -u`
+- Docker group ID: `getent group docker | cut -d: -f3`
+- Docker socket path: `/var/run/docker.sock` (unless you've changed it)

+### Windows

+If you're running homey on a Windows host and wish to use the local Docker API backend, modify `docker-compose.yml` as follows:

+    ...
+    volumes:
+      - //var/run/docker.sock://var/run/docker.sock
+    ...

+This will allow homey to view and control containers on the host machine.
+It's safe to ignore `HOMEY_API_DOCKER_USER_ID` and `GROUP_ID`.

+### Docker backends
+**Portainer** - Communicates with a running [Portainer](https://github.com/portainer/portainer) instance.
+Preferred as it provides an additional layer of security via password authentication.

+**Docker API** - Communicates with the parent Docker Engine process if running in a container.
+Communicates with the local Docker Engine process otherwise.

 ### Minimal mode
 **Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
-API functionality (Docker/Portainer, Flood, weather, service checker, settings menu) is disabled along with 3D eyecandy.
+All features besides service links and bookmarks are disabled, along with 3D eyecandy.
 This option can be toggled using the settings menu or the `minimal_mode` flag in `config.yml`.

-*Note: Settings cannot be changed from the web UI in minimal mode.
-Once it is switched on, all configuration (**including switching minimal mode off**) must be done manually through `config.yml`*
+*Note: Once switched on, minimal mode can only be disabled by editing `config.yml`.
+Writing config to disk is API functionality.*

 ### Icons
+Homey looks for service icons in <docker_volume>/icons and /public/data/icons.
+Icons can also be uploaded via GUI in the settings menu. **Currently only PNG is supported.**

+Docker containers will use icons which share their exact name.
+For example: to set `portainer-agent`'s icon, upload a new icon named `portainer-agent.png`.

-Icons are loaded from <docker_volume>/icons (or /public/data/icons if not using Docker)).
-New icons can be added in bulk via this folder or uploaded using the built-in service editor.
-You can find a collection of PNG self-hosted service icons at NX211's [Homer Icons](https://github.com/NX211/homer-icons) (512x512) or my fork [Homer Icons Compressed](https://github.com/vlfldr/homer-icons) (128x128).
-Docker containers will use icons that are an exact name match.
+You can find a collection of PNG self-hosted service icons at NX211's [Homer Icons](https://github.com/NX211/homer-icons) (512x512) or [Homer Icons Compressed](https://github.com/vlfldr/homer-icons) (128x128).

 ## Built with: